thehyve/omop-cdm/docs/README.md

 a SQLAlchemy `DeclarativeBase` class yet, but are defined as regular classes, which can then be used as [mixins](https://docs.sqlalchemy.org/en/20/orm/declarative_mixins.html).

-To use these, the classes must first be bound to a Base:
+To use these, the classes must first be bound to a `Base`:
 ```python
 from omop_cdm.dynamic import cdm54
 from sqlalchemy.orm import DeclarativeBase